 Matt Mendenhall has passed away at 61.
+This is his story.

-That’s because he leapt all the way to the NPC Nationals in 1982, and, at only 22 and unknown out of his home state, he nearly defeated favorite Lee Haney for the heavyweight crown.
+That’s because he leapt all the way to the NPC Nationals in 1982, and, at only 22 and unknown out of his home state, Matt Mendenhall nearly defeated favorite Lee Haney for the heavyweight crown.
 Haney, who was only seven months older, went on to win not just the overall but the IFBB World Amateur, and then a record eight Mr. Olympias (1984-91).
 He was the bodybuilder of the ’80s.
-Meanwhile, as Haney collected another Sandow annually, Mendenhall kept trying to join him in the big league, always touted as one of the few guys, maybe the only guy, who could challenge the reigning Mr. O for bodybuilding’s apex.
+Meanwhile, as Haney collected yet another Sandow annually, Mendenhall kept trying to join him in the big league, always touted as one of the few guys, maybe the only guy, who could challenge the reigning Mr. O for bodybuilding’s apex.

-In 1983, Mendenhall was the favorite going into the Nationals, but a flu bug blurred his cuts.
+In 1983, Matt Mendenhall was the favorite going into the Nationals, but a flu bug blurred his cuts.
 He slipped to fifth in the heavy class, which Bob Paris won.
 In 1984, he was in a devastating car crash, but he recovered to again vie for the Nationals heavy class.
 He was second again.
 Mike Christian won.
 The next year was maybe the cruelest of all.
 He won the heavy class at the USA Championships, but at a time when only the overall victor turned pro, he lost to light-heavy David Hawk in a controversial decision.
 Still, his class victory qualified him for the 1985 World Games, where class winners turned pro.
 But he again ran up against a juggernaut, Berry DeMey, who again relegated Mendenhall to a cruel, close-but-not-quite second.
 He was back at the Nationals in 1986.
 Surely, this was finally his year.
 No. Another phenom, Gary Srydom, leapt in front of him via crisper conditioning, once again relegating the forever-promising Mendenhall to second place.
 It was the fifth time he’d missed turning pro by one placing.

-Retired from the stage, Mendenhall ran a Colorado chiropractic business specializing in muscle pain.
+Retired from the stage, Mike Mendenhall ran a Colorado chiropractic business specializing in muscle pain.
 And all the while, his name was repeated in bodybuilding circles as the great “What if?”
 What if he’d nailed his conditioning and earned pro status?
 (He later learned he had a lingering yeast infection, which caused water retention.)
 Could he have been Mr. Olympia?
-At 5’11” and around 245, he had bigger legs—calves especially—than Haney and was just as wide through the shoulders, but he would’ve lost poses when Haney showed off his superior back and chest.
+At 5’11” and around 245, he had bigger legs—calves especially—than Lee Haney and was just as wide through the shoulders, but he would’ve lost poses when Haney showed off his superior back and chest.
 They were similar: height, weight, age… Neither had spectacular arms, and with their exaggerated X-frames, they both looked superb just standing relaxed.